ShragaUser/spike-auth-middleware/README.md

 * _audience_: (String) audience to demand in JWT payload
 * _pathToPublicKey_: full path to public key to authenticate JWT signature with
 * _allowedScopes_: (Array) list of all allowed scopes in this middleware - default: ["read"]
+* _useBearerToken_: (Boolean) set to true if Authorization header should start with 'Bearer' - default: true